mikeekeghe/expense-tracker/README.md

     <p align="center"><a href="https://exp-trkr.herokuapp.com/">https://exp-trkr.herokuapp.com</a></p>
     <p  align="center">Author: Michael Ekeghe</p>
     <p  align="center">A React Native Tutorial Project.</p>
-    <p  align="center">For the Facebook Developer Challenge 2020</p>

 </div>

 ## Introduction

 Are you Looking for a way to create an expense and budget tool that runs on your mobile device?
 Stop searching and lets create one.

 This Expense Tracker is a simple, intuitive, stable and feature-rich app that is just designed for you.
 Everything you need at your fingertips to manage the expenditures, checkbook and budgets.

 Get ready to track Your expenses and stick to a budget with this easy and efficient finance planning tool that we are about to create

 Are you ready?
 Lets dive in

 ### Video Walkthrough